okta/okta-oidc-js/packages/okta-angular/README.md

 }
 ```

+#### `oktaAuth.login(fromUri?, additionalParams?)`

+Calls `onAuthRequired` function if it was set on the initial configuration.
+Otherwise, it will call `loginRedirect`.
+This method accepts a `fromUri` parameter to push the user to after successful authentication, and an optional `additionalParams` object.

+For more information on `additionalParams`, see the [oktaAuth.loginRedirect](#oktaauthloginredirectfromuri-additionalparams) method below.

 #### `oktaAuth.loginRedirect(fromUri?, additionalParams?)`

 Performs a full page redirect to Okta based on the initial configuration.
 This method accepts a `fromUri` parameter to push the user to after successful authentication.